Pshy0/pshy-license/README.md

 SOFTWARE.
 ```

+**NOTES:**
+- The copyright notice is the second paragraph.
-The indented paragraph is the copyright notice.
-It does not have any specific format, the suggested fields are arbitrary.
+- The copyright notice does not have any specific format, but it is a good idea to include a contact information or a link to your original work.

-Parens after the license name may indicate a modified version of the license.
+- I recommend keeping the `Copyright` word and all the copyright notice's fields on the same line, so it is clearer what constitutes the copyright notice.
+Or you can indent the whole paragraph to make it clearer.

+# Trivia

+- I named the license `True Free CopyLeft` because it grants the rights a free license should grant, while mocking the copyleft licenses that does not.